sajadgzd/ContactList-DesktopApp-JavaFX/README.md

 # ContactList-DesktopApp-JavaFX
-A desktop application in JavaFX to save and retrieve (via serialization) of a company's employees.
+A desktop application using JavaFX GUI implemented in JAVA to save and retrieve (via xml serialization) of a company's employees.